The history between the USA and Germany

 German culture has long been intertwined with American culture, and relations between the two countries stretch as far back as the late 1600s.
 Today, the US and Germany are firm allies and large amounts of American expats move to Germany every year, as do German expats to the US.

 However, this historical relationship has often been fraught.
-While Germans flocked to America in the 17th, 18th and 19th centuries, bringing German culture with them and influencing American education, music and science, this all changed in the 20th century with the onset of the First and Second World Wars.
+While Germans flocked to America in the 17th, 18th and 19th centuries, bringing German culture with them and influencing education, music and science, this all changed in the 20th century with the onset of the First and Second World Wars.

 So, let’s take a look at the complex but interesting history between Germany and the US, and see how relations between the two countries have changed over time.

-First German expats arrive in America
+First Germans arrive in America

 It is important to note that, back then, Germany wasn’t the united country we know today, but rather a number of distinct duchies, kingdoms, princedoms and free cities loosely confederated under the Holy Roman Empire and united by a common language root.